Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Family chores

 Collecting hens’ eggs, fetching the mail and feeding animals were common rural chores.
-Rural children in particular were important contributors to the family economy during seasonal activities like shearing and haymaking.
+Rural children were also important contributors to the family economy during seasonal activities like shearing and haymaking.
 Urban children mowed lawns, put the rubbish out and washed dishes.
 Some received pocket money for these tasks.

 Children also looked after younger family members.
 In the 19th century when families were large, older children (usually girls) acted as surrogate parents to a succession of younger siblings, especially if one or both parents had to leave the house to work.
 This practice continued into the 20th century when families became smaller, but it was less common in later decades.